 1. Remote Worker Security

-Obviously, as the United States and other parts of the world continue social distancing and businesses send their employees home for weeks at a time, the assets within your environment will change.
+Obviously, as the United States and other parts of the world continue social distancing and businesses send their employees home for weeks at a time, the assets within your environment will change while you continue operations.
 The ways that you protect those assets will need to be modified as well.

 Especially if your employees are not traditionally allowed to work remotely, there are measures you should take to ensure your business’s information stays secure.